xxxTectationxxx/Guestbook-Hotel/README.md

    ```bash
    git clone https://github.com/xxxTectationxxx/Guestbook-Hotel.git
    ```
-

 2. **Set up the environment:**

-  - Ensure you have PHP and MySQL installd.
+  - Ensure you have PHP and MySQL installd.
-  - Create a MySQL database and import the provided SQL schema (if availabl).
+  - Create a MySQL database and import the provided SQL schema (if available).
-  - Update database credentials in `config/config.ph`.
+  - Update database credentials in `config/config.ph`.

 3. **Run the application:**